Sylius/ProductBundlePlugin/README.md

     namespace App\Entity\Order;

-    use BitBag\SyliusProductBundlePlugin\Entity\OrderItemInterface;
+    use Sylius\ProductBundlePlugin\Entity\OrderItemInterface;
-    use BitBag\SyliusProductBundlePlugin\Entity\ProductBundleOrderItemInterface;
+    use Sylius\ProductBundlePlugin\Entity\ProductBundleOrderItemInterface;
-    use BitBag\SyliusProductBundlePlugin\Entity\ProductBundleOrderItemsAwareTrait;
+    use Sylius\ProductBundlePlugin\Entity\ProductBundleOrderItemsAwareTrait;
     use Doctrine\Common\Collections\ArrayCollection;
     use Doctrine\ORM\Mapping as ORM;
     use Sylius\Component\Core\Model\OrderItem as BaseOrderItem;